Dana Gillespie: Career

+Gillespie began a personal and professional relationship with the singer David Bowie in 1964 when he was 17 and she was 14.
+Their relationship lasted a decade; Bowie wrote the song "Andy Warhol" for her, Gillespie sang backing vocals on Ziggy Stardust (1972), and Bowie and Mick Ronson produced her 1973 album Weren't Born a Man.
+Bowie ended contact with Gillespie following his split from his first wife Angie Bowie.
+Gillespie looked back on her time with David Bowie fondly.

-She recorded initially in the folk genre in the mid-1960s.
+Gillespie recorded initially in the folk genre in the mid-1960s.
 Some of her recordings as a teenager fell into the teen pop category, such as her 1965 single "Thank You Boy", written by John Carter and Ken Lewis and produced by Jimmy Page.
-Page also played, uncredited, on Gillespie's debut LP, Foolish Seasons.
-Her acting career got under way shortly afterwards, and it overshadowed her musical career in the late 1960s and 1970s.
+Page also played, uncredited, on Gillespie's 1968 debut LP, Foolish Seasons.

-The song "Andy Warhol" was originally written by David Bowie for Gillespie, who recorded it in 1971, but her version of the song was not released until 1973 on her album Weren't Born a Man.
-Her version also featured Mick Ronson on guitar.
-After performing backing vocals on the track "It Ain't Easy" from Bowie's Ziggy Stardust and the Spiders from Mars, she recorded an album produced by Bowie and Mick Ronson in 1973, Weren't Born a Man.
+She performed backing vocals on the track "It Ain't Easy" from Bowie's The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
+Her version of "Andy Warhol" was not released until 1973, on her album Weren't Born a Man, which was produced by Bowie and Mick Ronson.
+Her version also featured Ronson on guitar.
 Subsequent recordings have been in the blues genre, appearing with the London Blues Band.
 She is also notable for being the original Mary Magdalene in the first London production of Andrew Lloyd Webber and Tim Rice's Jesus Christ Superstar, which opened at the Palace Theatre in 1972.
-She also appeared on the Original London Cast album.
-During the 1980s Gillespie was a member of the Austrian Mojo Blues Band.
+She also appeared on the Original London Cast album of the show.
+During the 1980s, Gillespie was a member of the Austrian Mojo Blues Band.

 She is a follower of the late Indian spiritual guru Sri Sathya Sai Baba.
 She performed at his Indian ashram on various occasions and has also recorded thirteen bhajan-based albums in Sanskrit.

-Gillespie is the organiser of the annual Blues festival at Basil's Bar on Mustique in the Caribbean, for fifteen days at the end of January and it is now in its eighteenth year.
-The house band is the London Blues Band, which consists of Dino Baptiste (piano), Jake Zaitz (guitar), Mike Paice (saxophone), Jeff Walker (bass), and Evan Jenkins (drums) but there are also many other acts.
-In 2005, Mick Jagger appeared as a guest and sang songs such as: "Honky Tonk Women", "Dust My Broom" and "Goin' Down" but also many other Blues artists have appeared there through the years, such as Big Joe Louis, Joe Louis Walker, Billy Branch, Ronnie Wood and Donald Fagen.
+Gillespie is the organiser of the annual blues festival at Basil's Bar on Mustique in the Caribbean, for 15 days at the end of January and it is now in its 18th year.

-From March 2021 on, she had a successful Interview & Music Podcast series Globetrotting with Gillespie from TAM TV - Temple of Art & Music in London.
+From March 2021 on, she had an interview and music podcast series, Globetrotting with Gillespie.

+In 2024, Gillespie was one of four artists competing in a special selection for the final of Una voce per San Marino 2024, the Sammarinese national final for the Eurovision Song Contest 2024, with the song "The Last Polar Bear".
+She was ultimately selected for the final.

+In August 2024, she was interviewed by The Times, where she described her life, her relationship with David Bowie and her South Kensington home, where she has lived all her life.